 2. What can a business lawyer do?

 Your business’s lawyer is a resource.
-At [ask LEGAL], we might answer your questions about your business, from how to deal with your employees to explaining what a contract means in plain English (and when we don’t know the answers, we know where to look).
+At the Lord Law Firm, we might answer your questions about your business, from how to deal with your employees to explaining what a contract means in plain English (and when we don’t know the answers, we know where to look).
 We might negotiate on your behalf and make sure that you’re not being taken advantage of, or we might draft documents that make the deals you strike legally enforceable.
 We might defend you in court when you’ve been wrongfully attacked, or minimize the damage when you legitimately screwed up.
 We might file suit on your behalf, and make sure that the people who have wronged you are held responsible.
 We might do all of those things, or more—it’s our job to know the law, explain it to you, and act as your guide and protector—all so you can focus on your business.

 3. How can a business lawyer help me?

 Your business lawyer is your counselor, your advisor, and your advocate.
 Your lawyer is who you should turn to when you need to know what your rights and responsibilities are with respect to others, and what others’ rights and responsibilities are with respect to you.
 Your lawyer is the one who helps you assess your risks, and decide what your next steps should be.
 Your lawyer is the one who argues for you, both in and out of court.